The International Weightlifting Federation has a zero-tolerance policy towards doping and is always working to protect the integrity of the sport.

 Both shared advice on how parents can join in the battle for clean sport.

-In December 2022, an International Testing Agency delegation will hold an Anti-Doping Education Outreach and Seminar at the 2022 IWF World Championships in Bogota, Colombia.
+In December 2022, an International Testing Agency delegation held an Anti-Doping Education Outreach and Seminar at the 2022 IWF World Championships in Bogota, Colombia.

 At the 2021 World Championships in Tashkent in Uzbekistan, the ITA also organised an anti-doping seminar for participants.